-Children aged 3 & 4 year old are entitled to 15 hours of FREE early education, this is often taken over 38 week of the year, starting at the school term after a child turns 3 years old.
+Children aged 3 and 4 year old are entitled to 15 hours of free early education, this is often taken over 38 weeks of the year, starting at the school term after a child turns 3 years old.

 Some childcare providers offer places more flexibly, you may be able to stretch the free sessions over more weeks of the year by using less hours each week.
 Speak to the providers to see what they can offer.

 You can use any of the following as long as they are Ofsted registered and are included on the local authority list to provide the entitlement:

 • Day nurseries

 • Pre schools